MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ##### Supported types

-Materialize supports all [well-known](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) Protobuf types from the `proto2` and `proto3` specs, _except for_ recursive `Struct` values {{% gh 5803 %}} and map types.
+Materialize supports all [well-known](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf) Protobuf types from the `proto2` and `proto3` specs, _except for_ recursive `Struct` values and map types.

 ##### Multiple message schemas

 When using a schema registry with Protobuf sources, the registered schemas must contain exactly one `Message` definition.
-In the future, we expect to support schemas with multiple messages {{% gh 9598 %}}.
+In the future, we expect to support schemas with multiple messages {{% gh-discussion 29603 %}}.

 ### Text/bytes